egpivo/SpatPCA/README.md

 * seeking the dominant patterns (eigenfunctions), which can be smooth and localized
 * computing spatial prediction (Kriging) at new locations
-* suitable for either regularly or irregularly spaced data
+* suitable for either regularly or irregularly spaced data, including 1D, 2D, and 3D
 * by the alternating direction method of multipliers (ADMM) algorithm